cybertaxonomy/cdm-dataportal/DEVELOPER.md

 via the main menu:  *Run* > *Web Server Debug Validation*

-In the following dialog you will need to set the `web` folder of your project (e.g.: `/home/andreas/workspaces/www/drupal-7-cdm-dataportal/web`) as "Path to create validation script":
+In the following dialog you will need to set the `web` folder of your project (e.g.: `/home/andreas/workspaces/www/drupal-7-cdm-dataportal/web`) as "Path to create validation script". **IMPORTANT** independent of the actual project location, the path must always end with `drupal-7-cdm-dataportal/web` :

 ![](images/phpstorm-validate-debug-config.png)